VeerOneGPT/galileo-glass-ui/docs/animations/accessibility.md

 - `DECORATIVE`: Purely aesthetic animations with no functional purpose.
 - `BACKGROUND`: Subtle background effects.

-Users can potentially disable or request alternatives for specific categories via `setCategoryPreference`.
+**Note:** The current `useEnhancedReducedMotion` hook does *not* provide direct mechanisms to set preferences per category.
+This would require additional state management or context.

 ---

-## Alternative Animations
+## Alternative Animations (Concept) {#alternative-animations-concept}

-When `prefersReducedMotion` is true, components should ideally provide an alternative way to convey information or state changes. `useReducedMotion` helps manage this via `AlternativeType`:
+When `prefersReducedMotion` is true, components should ideally provide an alternative way to convey information or state changes.
+Common alternative types include:

 - `FADE`: Replace motion with a cross-fade.
 - `STATIC`: Remove the animation entirely, jump to the end state.
 - `SIMPLIFIED`: Use a less complex version of the animation.
 - `ALTERNATIVE_PROPERTY`: Animate a different property (e.g., background color instead of position).
-- `NONE`: No specific alternative suggested (component decides).
+- `NONE`: No specific alternative.

-Components use `getAlternativeForCategory` to determine which alternative to apply.
+**Note:** The current hooks do not directly manage or select alternative animations.
+Components are responsible for implementing appropriate fallbacks based on the `prefersReducedMotion` value and potentially the `recommendedSensitivityLevel`.

 ---